Sever the Wicked Hand

 Sever the Wicked Hand is the ninth studio album by American sludge metal band Crowbar.
-It was released on February 8, 2011 via E1 Music, on February 14, 2011 via Century Media in the UK, and a day later for the rest of Europe.
+It was released on February 8, 2011 through E1 Music, on February 14, 2011 through Century Media in the UK, and a day later for the rest of Europe.
 It was the band's first studio album after Lifesblood for the Downtrodden, released exactly six years before in 2005.

 Background

 Sever the Wicked Hand was the first album that frontman Kirk Windstein recorded sober.

 Critical reception

 According to Metacritic, the album received "generally favorable" reviews and a score of 79.
 Writing for Popmatters, Adrien Begrand praised Crowbar for ensuring that its ninth album "sound so fresh while sounding so comfortably familiar at the same time", and gave particular accolades to Kirk Windstein's vocals on "Let Me Mourn", the emotional intensity of "Echo an Eternity", and the soulful closing track, "Symbiosis".
 Situating the album in the context of Windstein's recent recovery from alcoholism, Eduardo Rivadavia wrote for AllMusic that, while there are "no great revelations or revolutions" on Sever the Wicked Hand, Windstein's "spirit and inspiration have clearly been revitalized, and the end results amount to a quintessential Crowbar album" among the strongest of the band's career.